adamkurth/cxls_hitfinder/docs/report.md

     <img src="./diagrams/png/water07.png" alt="water07.h5" width="400" />
 </p>

-As photon energy increases, the photons will transfer more momentum during scattering causing a different scattered angle.
-And as the distance of the detector and the sample increase, the solid angle of the scattered photons will create a larger area of incident photons on the detector face.
-This conic shape of the scattered photons is what creates the water-ring in the diffraction images.

 *Figure 1: Water background noise comparison.
 Left: (`water01.png`) photon energy is 6000 eV, with camera length is 0.15m.
 Right: (`water07.png`) photon energy is 8000 eV, with camera length is 0.15m.
 Both images can be found in `docs/diagrams/`*

 ##### Crystal Used in Simulations: